ezrafayet/aegis/README.md

 }
 ```

-# Project status
-- Implemented GitHub OAuth to get started
-- Finished all the basic flows and life cycyles of the access token and refresh token
-- Must add tests (especially integration)

 # Should be implemented
 - Server 2 server checks
 - creation of api tokens
 - adding metadata
 - More providers!
 - A dashboard

-Also it won't support passwords since it is bad practise.

 # Doc to write
 - How to get started under the same domain <= tested and works